PavanRangani/docs/docs/prd/gifting/lifetime-summary.md

   - Tax Paid
     - Pulled “Tax Due” value for the same year.
   - Summary
-    - Posible values : Auto, Manual & Pulled
+    - Possible values : Auto, Manual & Pulled
     - Manually added records are called Manual.
     - Records which are pulled from Gifts Given and Tax return are called Pulled.
     - Records which are auto generated by system to show continuous ledger from lowest year to current year are called Auto.